madlax19/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 ## Installation

-To get started integrating Stream Chat in your iOS app, install the `StreamChatUI` dependency using one of the following dependency managers.
+To get started integrating Stream Chat in your UIKit iOS app, install the `StreamChatUI` dependency using one of the following dependency managers.

 ### Install with Swift Package Manager